-- Students must remain off school property and may not attend any school activities until after having fully served OSS. - Students may request assignments for the duration of OSS.
+- Suspension is not something to be taken lightly.
+When a student is suspended, it is done after careful thought and investigation. - Students must remain off school property and may not attend any school activities until after having fully served OSS. - Students may request assignments for the duration of OSS.
 Students earn credit only for assessments during OSS. - Students must serve OSS if assigned, even if they participate in Nichols Career Center.
 A suspension at one school also applies to the other school. - Students lose attendance credit during OSS.